iporchet/CSE-123A---Air-purifier/doc/Status_Reports/Report3.md

 - 	Testing sensor data acquisition and validating output ranges

-- 	Future Work
+- 	Future Work:
 	- The next phase will focus on system integration and performance optimization.
 Key objectives include:

 -	Integrating the PM sensor with real-time fan control logic